 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

-When considering the cost to go to Chamberlain College of Nursing Illinois, the annual cost is often discussed but it's the "all in" multi year degree cost which matters in the end.
+When considering ability to pay for college, the annual cost is often discussed but it's the "all in" multi-year degree cost which matters in the end.
 Let's take a look at what it could really cost for four years at Chamberlain College of Nursing Illinois.

-At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Chamberlain College of Nursing Illinois is $115,568 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Chamberlain College of Nursing-Addison is $118,880 for students graduating in normal time.
 This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.